BonfantiRiccardo/codex-naturalis/README.md

 ### Legend
 :no_entry: Not Implemented &nbsp;&nbsp;&nbsp;&nbsp;:alarm_clock: To be Implemented &nbsp;&nbsp;&nbsp;&nbsp; :gear: Implementing&nbsp;&nbsp;&nbsp;&nbsp;:white_check_mark: Implemented

-### How to Run
+# How to Run
 1. Go to /out/artifacts/AM37_jar folder
 2. Download the .jar files of the server and the client

 3. Open the terminal and launch the server -> `java -jar Server_Codex_Naturalis.jar TCPport RMIport` <br>(where TCPport and RMIport are whatever ports you want to open for connection)
-4. Launch the clients in another terminal: specify which user interface (UI) you want to play with ("gui" or "tui") and the connection protocol (PROTOCOL) you want to play with ("tcp" or "rmi")
+4. Launch the clients in another terminal: specify which user interface (UI) you want to play with ("gui" or "tui") and the connection protocol (PROTOCOL) you want to play with ("tcp" or "rmi") <br>
 -> `java -jar Client_Codex_Naturalis.jar ServerIP PORT UI PROTOCOL` <br>(where ServerIP is the address of the server and PORT is the port of the server that is open for connaction for the specified protocol)